-In the case of the model available for testing, it is the colour "Ocean".
-The Trainer range is made up of two different finishes to complete a range with a total of five colours.
+In the case of the model available for testing, it is the "Ocean" color.
+The Trainer range is composed of two different finishes to complete a range with a total of five colors.

-Within the basic finish, in addition to the new Ocean colour (a light blue-green), we have the classic black and blue "Suunto" colours.
+Within the basic finish, in addition to the new Ocean color (a blue-green with light tones), we have the classic black and blue "Suunto" colors.
 There is a superior finish, called "Steel", which offers two different variants: white strap and gold steel bezel or black strap and polished steel bezel.

 But let's go back to my Ocean unit.
 This is the entire contents of the box.

 Clock, synchronization and charging cable, quick manual and warranty booklet and a card that incorporates a small novelty, and is that now to make the first start of the clock is necessary to connect it to the computer or charger for it to start.

 The charging connection is identical to the one used in the Ambit3, so the cable is the same.
 Here we already see the first cost reduction compared to the higher range models, as the convenient magnetic charger is no longer present, returning to the clamp system.